Aim of the course

 • Structure-activity relationships

-The second week deals with effects and includes toxicological and ecological aspects of ecotoxicology.
+The second week (part 2) deals with effects and includes toxicological and ecological aspects of ecotoxicology.
 In this part of the course, focus will be on assessing effects on (life stages) of individual organisms of wildlife species in interaction with their changing environment, and their translation to effects at the population level.
 In this part of the course, attention will also be paid to the role of ecotoxicology in policymaking.
 Lectures also will deal with standardized tests carried out in relation to environmental legislation as well as the possibilities and limitations of ecotoxicological monitoring and experimental research.

 Specific subjects are: